C2SM/icon-vis/height_profile/README.md

 **Description:**

 The height_profile routine plots the values of a variable over height.
 The current example either takes the mean over the whole map or from a specified grid cell point.
 The height_profile.py script works together with a config file and is described below.
-Alternatively, a jupyter notebook (height_profile.ipynb) with the same functionalities is also provided.
+Alternatively, a jupyter notebook (height_profile.ipynb) with the same functionalities is provided.

 **Set config options and flags:**